sairaatta/conquer_chess/docs/rulebook/README.md

 Description of the Algebraic System

-C.1    In this description, ‘piece’ means a piece other than a pawn.
+C.1    In this description, ‘piece' means a piece other than a pawn.

 C.2    Each piece is indicated by an abbreviation.
 In the English language it is the first letter, a capital letter, of its name.
 Example: K=king, Q=queen, R=rook, B=bishop, N=knight.
 (N is used for a knight, in order to avoid ambiguity.)